New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - At home this season, New York has two wins against the spread and is 2-4 overall.

-- This year, in six home games, New York has hit the over four times.
+- This season, New York has gone over the total in four of six home games.

-- On the road, New Orleans is 3-3 overall and 3-3 against the spread.
+- New Orleans is 3-3 overall, and 3-3 against the spread, away from home.

-- On the road, the Saints are winless ATS (0-1) as 5-point favorites or more.
+- The Saints are winless ATS (0-1) away from home as 5-point favorites or more.

-- In three of six road games this year, New Orleans has gone over the total.
+- This season, in three of six road games New Orleans has gone over the total.

 Powered by Data Skrive.